apssouza22/blog/_posts/2023-03-20-Q&A-with-Alexsandro-souza.md

 **What is your proudest success as an engineering leader?**

-One project that I’m particularly proud of is a successful system modernization where we transitioned from a 20-year-old monolithic architecture to a microservices-based system.
-It was especially meaningful to me because I was the first engineer to join the team, which gave me the opportunity to take a leadership role and have a significant influence on the development process.
+One project I’m particularly proud of is a successful system modernization, where we transitioned from a 20-year-old monolithic architecture to a microservices-based system using state-of-the-art technologies such as Docker, Kubernetes, Helm, Istio, gRPC, Kafka, GitLab and Golang.

+It was especially meaningful to me because I was the first senior engineer to join the team, which gave me the opportunity to take a leadership role and significantly influence the development process.

-Being able to drive such a transformation and work closely with the team to deliver a modern system is something I’m truly proud of.
+In this project, I was responsible for the system’s design and architecture, defining best programming practices and principles, establishing the test strategy, setting up the CI/CD pipeline, and implementing monitoring.

+Beyond the technical aspects, I was also involved in hiring, onboarding, and training the entire team.
+Additionally, I acted as the Agile coach, ensuring we followed Agile best practices effectively.

 **Outline your thoughts on open source software development.
 What is important to get right in open source projects?
 What open source projects have you worked on?
 Have you been an open source maintainer, on which projects, and what was your role?**